vandalton/BertaAndButterflies/README.md

 Besides the game, there are also two sub-projects within this repository:

-1. A printed circut board design to create the simplest cartridge for any 4KB Atari 2600 game. (**Berta And Butterflies** is also 4KB game)
+1. A printed circut board design to create the simplest cartridge for any 4KB Atari 2600 game (**Berta And Butterflies** is also 4KB game) - [more details](./hardware/atari2600-simplest-cart/README.md).
 1. Super Nintendo controller adapter, to control Berta in a different way than with a standard joystick.

 Although the game is still in development, it's already playable.